teiid/teiid-wildfly-quickstarts/jdg-local-cache-materialization/README.md

 1. Teiid Server Prerequistes

-* JBoss application server to run Teiid
+* JBoss application server to run Teiidexpand
 * The Teiid Jboss distribution kit
 * The dynamicvdb-datafederation quickstart [../../dynamicvdb-datafederation/README.md] needs to be installed.